 Estimated reading time: 5 minutes

-Why companies should integrate more engineers into leadership positions
+Why should companies integrate more engineers into leadership positions?

 recruitment of engineers from abroad